Why did you stay?

 The reader who wrote those words speaks for many others who were involved in an abusive relationship and wonder why they stayed as long as they did, after it seemed obvious that things had gone very wrong.

-“Why is it that it takes so long for the crying to stop when the brain clearly knows that leaving was a good thing?… I wonder if there is some psychological or chemical explanation for that.”
+Another reader asked, “Why is it that it takes so long for the crying to stop when the brain clearly knows that leaving was a good thing?… I wonder if there is some psychological or chemical explanation for that.”

 If you still wonder why you stayed, you can free yourself from your ongoing confusion and self-reproach.
-Find the answers within one very helpful article by Rhonda Freeman, PhD, a neuropsychologist who helps survivors of psychopathic and narcissistic abuse to understand, and heal from, their trauma.
+Find the answers within one very helpful article by Rhonda Freeman, PhD, a neuropsychologist who helps survivors of psychopathic and narcissistic abuse to understand, and heal from, their trauma:

-In the article, Dr. Freeman tackles the complex reasons we stay entangled in a harmful relationship.
+In her article, Dr. Freeman tackles the complex reasons we stay entangled in a harmful relationship.
 She writes, “Unfortunately, it’s not as simple as ‘Your behavior is unacceptable.
 I’m leaving.’
 Some people have real struggles with this for legitimate reasons.”
 She explains the reasons we stay in a way that makes them clear and understandable, as well as to give us legitimate reasons for it (In other words, it wasn’t because you betrayed yourself or that you were “stupid”).

 Dr. Freeman’s article covers the following: